-The 2-day symposium is geared for architects of all ages, from Estonia and abroad, and for the general public, who particularly interested in culture, and wish to catch up with the now in different disciplines, such as architecture, neuroscience, neuroaesthetics, poetry, mathematics, artificial intelligence, and related digital technologies to these fields.
-The list of participants includes distinguished scholars, and leading architects and designers.
+The symposium is geared for both practising and academic architects, from Estonia and abroad, and for members of the public with a general interest in culture.
+It is an opportunity to catch up with the now in a number of disciplines including: architecture, neuroscience, neuroaesthetics, poetry, mathematics, artificial intelligence and digital technologies related to these fields.
+Symposium participants include both distinguished scholars and leading architects and designers.

-The symposium aims at genuine interdisciplinary debates.
-Different panels will discuss why beauty matters today, how come it was dormant for about eighty years, and will reflect on new buds of beauty in architecture.
+The symposium aims to achieve stimulating interdisciplinary debate.
+A number of panels will discuss why beauty matters today, how come it was dormant for some 80 years, and reflect on new buds of beauty in architecture.

 Ron Aharoni is an Israeli mathematician, who has, over the years, made forays into several other fields.
 He taught and instructed teachers in elementary school, and a book describing his experiences there, “Arithmetic for Parents”, has been translated into many languages.
 He also published poetry and short stories, and wrote two books on poetry: “Mathematics, Poetry and Beauty”, and “Man Detaches Meaning” – the latter on techniques common to jokes and poetry.
 In another book, “The Cat that is Not There”, he offers a non-philosophical view of philosophy.